Grammarly Free vs. Pro (Put to the Test in 2026)

 Cost of Grammarly Billed Annually, Quarterly, and Monthly

-Advantages of Grammarly Premium Over Grammarly Free
+Advantages of Grammarly Pro Over Grammarly Free

 Grammarly Is a Game Changer, but It’s Not Perfect

 For example, when I had finished proofreading a client’s blog post about marketing, Grammarly let me know that tone-deaf should be hyphenated.
 Oops!
 I had left it as two words.
-Wow!
 Thanks, Grammarly! 😊

+The stronger your grasp of English grammar and mechanics, the more effectively you can use Grammarly.
 You’ll be able to accept the many helpful suggestions and reject the occasional mistaken ones.

 Grammarly’s Accuracy Has Improved over Time

-I’ve also noticed that it can now identify more hiccups with homophones (e.g., affect vs. effect) than before.
+Over many years of using Grammarly, I’ve noticed it has become more accurate.
+Grammarly Pro can now identify far more homophone hiccups (e.g., affect vs. effect) than before.

-Now let’s see the details of how I tested the software!
+On to the details of how I tested the software!

 While proofreading the paragraphs manually, I used The Chicago Manual of Style.